p9221066/ios-xe-mdt/README.md

 #### 9. Python Integration

 I have also added a sample python script called 'bcho_ap_beacon_extractor.py' which monitors the tx beacon count of an AP.
 When you run the script, it will ask for the IP address of the AP and admin credentials.
-This example was included to demonstrate to you that you can pretty much monitor anything out of the 9800 or AP and inject the data into TIG solution for visualization.
+This example was included to demonstrate to you that you can pretty much monitor anything out of the 9800 or AP and inject the data into TIG solution for visualization..